 If you want to know how to improve yourself in life, you need to learn how to develop short-term goals.
 Before going into that, let’s look at some examples of healthy short-term goals:

-These are all healthy short-term goals.
-The great thing about making your goals short-term is that you can extend them further if you find them enjoyable.
+These are all healthy short-term objectives.
+The great thing about making your plans short-term is that you can extend them further if you find them enjoyable.
 It’s easier to start a goal knowing you’re not committing to it for too long.

 If, for example, at the end of six months, you decide the goal is not for you, you can easily stop without feeling like a failure.
 You’ll feel proud of yourself knowing you conquered the plan that you set out to accomplish.
 However, if you find that you enjoyed completing the goal, you can extend it to another 6 months.